guajiropa/django2_by_example/README.md

 # django2_by_example
-work trhu files for Django by Example by Packt Publishing
+work thru files for "Django by Example" by Packt Publishing